askkaz/docs/develop/guides/auth-linking.md

 This document describes the typical flow and API used for registering and linking a device to a video service.
 The primary and recommended method for linking a device involves 3 main steps:

 - (1) Generating a short on-screen registration code on the Roku device.
-- (2) Having the user link the device by entering the registration code on the  the provider website.
+- (2) Having the user link the device by entering the registration code on the provider website.
 - (3) Once the device detects that registration is complete, it displays a congratulations screen and allows the user access to the video service.

 This is known as the "rendezvous" style of registration.